 21) Montezuma Well

-Grab your scrapbook and get a stamp, because Montezuma Well is listed as a National Park.
+Grab your National Parks “passport” scrapbook and get a stamp, because Montezuma Well is listed as a National Park.
 However, there is no fee!
-It’s free to everybody all the time!
+It’s free to absolutely everybody, all the time!
 And you could easily spend an hour or more here.
+Bring water.

 Hiking shoes are recommended.
 Binoculars might come in handy.
-Grab your camera, or at the very least your cell phone’s camera, because these are once-in-a-lifetime photos, and please hydrate.
+Grab your camera, or at the very least your cell phone!
+And please remember to hydrate!

 Water Doesn’t Flow Both Ways

-Traditional stories say that once something emerges from the vents at the bottom of the well, it can never return.
-Even in times of drought, about 1.6 million gallons of water flow through two main vents at the Well’s bottom each day.
+Traditional stories about this body of water say that once something emerges from the vents at the bottom of the well, it can never return.
+About 1.6 million gallons of water flow through the two main vents at the Well’s bottom, each day.
+Even in times of drought!

 Researchers have only recently determined where they believe the water originates.
 And National Park Service dive teams continue to investigate the dark waters below.